Col99/RavenCrypt/PhoneToRcService/README.md

 This should be a NodeJS service that bridges the PhoneNrs and RCAddresses.

-Its purpose is to put PhonNrs behind RC-Addresses via SMS confirmation.
+Its purpose is to put Phonenumber behind RC-Addresses via SMS confirmation.

 ### Info